 \subsection{Priors on stationary points}

-Let's consider model \eqref{eq:data_generating} - \eqref{eq:1st_der}, with the GP prior \eqref{eq:GP} on $f$.
+Let's consider model \eqref{eq:data_generating}--\eqref{eq:1st_der}, with the GP prior \eqref{eq:GP} on $f$.
 A standard strategy to specify the prior $\pi(\bm{t})$ on the stationary points is to specify a hierarchical distribution through an $M$-dimensional prior for $\bm{t}$ supported on $\mc{X}^M$, with a hyperprior on $M$.
-This strategy inevitably involves a varying dimension of $\bm{t}$ in the posterior sampling and model selection for various values of $M$.
-Although a reversible jump Markov chain Monte Carlo can be used for sampling purposes, misspecification of $M$ might exert substantive effects on the posterior inference of $\bm{t}$ when the sample size is finite.
+This strategy inevitably involves a varying dimension of $\bm{t}$ in the posterior sampling and model selection for various values of $M$, and a reversible jump Markov chain Monte Carlo strategy for sampling purposes.
 Alternatively, we propose to use a univariate stationary point $t$ with a prior $\pi(t)$ supported on $\mc{X}$, which corresponds to assuming that the regression function has {\it at least one} stationary point, and then utilize the posterior of $t$ to infer all stationary points.
 This strategy, which we refer to as \textit{single-DGP}, bypasses reversible jump, essentially relying on a multi-modal posterior of $t$.
 Later we show results on simulated and real data that support this claim.
-As for the prior on the univariate $t$, we assume the uniform distribution.
-We complete the prior model by imposing a standard inverse gamma prior $IG(a_{\sigma}, b_{\sigma})$ on $\sigma^2$.
+As for the prior on the univariate $t$, we use the Beta distribution.
+We complete the prior specification by imposing a standard inverse gamma prior $IG(a_{\sigma}, b_{\sigma})$ on $\sigma^2$.